bgmcmullen/bgmcmullen/README.md

 ### [AI-Health-Project](https://github.com/bgmcmullen/AI-Health-Project)
 *Status: Early Development*

 I’m currently part of a team developing an AI platform that helps users stay mindful of the foods and drinks they consume.
-Users can upload ingredients in the form of text or images and receive feedback from the AI on the healthiness of their choices.
+Users will be able upload ingredients in the form of text or images and receive feedback from the AI on the healthiness of their choices.